Hey there!

 Suitcase

 Check the suitcase size requirements for the airlines you'll be flying.
-Some airlines can be very strict.
-We flew Delta and Air France, which will accommodate most carry-on suitcases.
+Some international airlines are very strict.
+We flew Delta and Air France to Europe, which will accommodate most carry-on suitcases.

 Related: 6 Tips for Packing Light